wjzhengsh/blockchain/howto/peer_deploy_ibp.md

 The `"tls"` fields in the configuration file require information from the CA you deployed on ICP.
 You will use this CA as a separate TLS CA, which makes your peer more secure.
 Use the following instructions to generate the relevant information:

 - The `"cahost"` and `"caport"` values are the URL and port of the [CA URL](CA_operate.html#ca-url).
 For example if the CA URL is `http://9.30.94.174:30167`, the value of the `cahost` would be `9.30.94.174` and the `caport` would be `30167`.
-- The `"caname"` is the name of the CA that was specified when you deploy the CA Helm chart.
-You referenced the CA name in your command when you generate certificates by using the [admin identity](CA_operate.html#enroll-ca-admin).
+- The `"caname"` is TLS CA name of the CA that you deployed on ICP.
+The TLS CA name is the value that you provided to the `CA TLS instance name` field during CA configuration.
 - The `"cacert"` is the base64-encoded TLS certificate of your CA. Update the following section with the value of the command output when you retrieve your [CA's TLS certificate](CA_operate.html#ca-tls) as a prerequisite.

   ```